KeerthanaSambhu/netflix_analysis_project/README.md

 **By Keerthana Sambhu**

+Netflix Data Analysis Project is a complete exploratory data analysis (EDA) project on the Netflix titles dataset.
-This project explores Netflix’s content library, including Movies and TV Shows, genres, ratings, actors, directors, and trends over time.
+It analyzes Movies vs TV Shows, ratings, genres, release trends, and most featured actors/directors.
+The project includes a Jupyter notebook and compiled visualizations to clearly understand how Netflix content is structured and evolving.

 ## Key Objectives